-A phone call to the principal immediately following the incident and a follow-up letter.
+Communication should be sent to the principal immediately following the incident.
 The principal in turn will take the necessary steps to investigate the complaint and will respond in writing to the concerns in a timely fashion.

 School Bus Safety Program